 Then it hit me.
 My attitude of sharing was sure to have an effect on me at some point in the future.
 Karma would raise her head and give me exactly what I deserve.
 I better deliver good advice.

 My intentions were to do something valuable for the community we were allowed to have our conference in.
 A form of Pay it Forward.
 Time isn’t free, I understand.
 Still, since I am already at the conference and several attendees might find value in a personal review of their taxes and finances by the likes of yours truly, I thought it was a good idea.
 It was no extra time for me.
 Everyone wins!
 Conference attendees get an opportunity to have their finances reviewed by a guy with over 30 years experience in the accounting and financial services industry, and a charity will be $1,000 closer to their fundraising goals.
 The community wins as a result.

 I offered my services for free with good intentions before it hit me this could end up profiting me.
 Now, as an accountant, I have no problem with profits.
 But sometimes I just want to give, no strings attached.
 But life is not like that.
 There are always strings!
 And for every deed a series of causes and effects are sure to follow.

 Who is this Karma Chick?

 Karma sounds a lot like the Law of Attraction.
-We usually invoke karma when shit hits the fan.
-When you fuck somebody and it comes back and bites you in the ass and we say it was karma.
+We usually invoke karma when manure hits the fan.
+When you screw somebody and it comes back and bites you in the tail and we say it was karma.
 I disagree.
 The Law of Attraction and karma are fine words with wonderful meaning, but they lead us to think some magical force out there is watching our every move, waiting to reward us for good behavior and punish us for being a dick.